 Another problem area of missing teeth has to do with how they affect the remaining teeth.
 When you are missing teeth, your remaining teeth will struggle to keep up the normal functions due to the imbalance in bite forces, resulting in inordinate stress and wear.
 The remaining structures will also tend to experience a higher rate of fractures and extractions.

 The improper pressure distribution as a result of missing teeth can also lead to overcompensation by the surrounding teeth.
 If the missing teeth are not replaced, the edentulous patient may experience discomfort and pain.
 Tooth loss can also cause infections, affecting the gum tissues and the underlying bone structure.
 In serious cases, it can also lead to progressive bone loss and receding gums.
 Recent studies have further linked multiple missing teeth to a higher incidence of developing degenerative brain diseases, such as Parkinson’s disease and Alzheimer’s disease.

 To determine the right type of corrective measure, it is important that you consult a dentist about your tooth loss condition.
 Treatments like dental bridge or dental implants have helped many patients regain their smile.
 As importantly, they can also help edentulous patients even out the bite forces of the remaining teeth and protecting their existing teeth structure to last a long and healthy lifetime.

 Interested to find out how we can replace your missing teeth with restorative treatments like dental implants?
-Book a consultation with one of our dentists at Quality Dental in North Sydney by calling (02) 9922 1159 or visit www.qualitydental.com.au/brisbane-dentist
+Book a consultation with one of our dentists at Quality Dental Brisbane by calling (07) 3221 5855 or visit www.qualitydental.com.au/brisbane-dentist